 I feel free.

 I was talking to my sister, trying to explain exactly how I was feeling about my new glittery self.
-And I said I felt a camouflaged.
+And I said I felt camouflaged.

-But that’s not the right word, and I think it’s kind of why a lot of us rage against glittery greys and keep dying our hair.
+But that’s not the right word, and I think it’s kind of why a lot of us rage against glittery greys and keep colouring our hair.
 Because we don’t want to disappear.
 We don’t want to become irrelevant.
 We want to stay visible.

 Greyer women, older women in our culture are in fact invisible a lot of the time.
 That is a whole other story.
 I’ll pick the thread at that another day.

-But for today, the word I was really looking for was ‘comfortable’.
+But for today, the word I was really looking for was ‘comfortable’ and ‘powerful’.
 I no longer feel competition at appearing a decade younger than I am.
 I actually feel a LOT younger than when I was platinum blonde.
 I feel powerful being exactly as I am.

 I don’t intend to go quietly into invisibility.
 I’ll rage against that.
 But, for now, I am content and a little bit giddy with my glitter.

 Thank you, mother nature, for this, my very last colour job.
 And thank you Mother Nature for releasing me from the shackles of a beauty industry ‘self care’ myth.